Home > The Making of Katsuobushi

 Finally, experts will regularly inspect the fillets for the amount of moisture in them, and will make decisions on whether additional drying is needed.

-Once the fillets are properly dried, they are now in a dry, rough shape known as arabushi, which has an exceptionally strong umami flavor.
+Once the fillets are properly smoked and dried, they are now in a dry, rough shape known as arabushi, which has an exceptionally strong umami flavor.

-To make the umami flavor a bit more subtle, the next step is to sun-dry the fillets and allow a type of mold to grow on them.
+To make the umami flavor a bit more subtle, the next step is allow a type of mold to grow on them.

 Before the mold can be allowed to grow, however, the fillet must be carefully sculpted into a smooth shape by experts in katsuobushi production.

-After the mold has grown, it is carefully scraped off and the katsuobushi, now commonly known as hongarebushi, has the consistency of a block of wood.
+After the mold has grown, it is carefully scraped off and the fillets are then sun dried.
+At this point, the katsuobushi, now commonly known as honkarebushi, has the consistency of a block of wood.
 The dried, hardened fish has a smooth, shiny texture on the inside.
 It is usually shaved either by hand with a special type of plane, or by machine.
 The shavings have light pink color and are often used in Japanese food to add umami flavor to the dish.

 KUZE FUKU & SONS